Author: Christophe Dessimoz •

 “To maximize the scientific impact of their work, biologists should consider reducing the equation density in the main text of their theoretical articles.”

-These type of observational analyses (i.e. not randomised experiments) are prone to confounding factors—-a problem I am keenly aware of, as it almost ruined two years of my work.
+These kinds of observational analyses (i.e. not randomised experiments) are prone to confounding factors—a problem I am keenly aware of, as it almost ruined two years of my work.